ls1intum/Blender.LectureEdit/documentation/steps/slides.rst

 Marking the slide transitions
 =============================

-After synchronizing the source files and cutting the video, it is possible to set up the *Slides* scene, in which you can mark the points in time, where a slide transition occurs or an animation starts.
+After synchronizing the source files and cutting the video, it is possible to set up the *Slides* :ref:`scene <blender_documentation_scenes>`, in which you can mark the points in time, where a slide transition occurs or an animation starts.
 For this, re-run the setup command.

 >>> automation.setup()